 You now know all the most common types of accident a school that you can claim compensation for on behalf of your child and the safety duties owed by the school to your child.

-Click accident at school child claim to learn why an accident involving your child on property where your child has no permission to be can still give rise to a claim for compensation
+We recommend you see our child accident claim article to learn why an accident involving your child on property where your child has no permission to be can still give rise to a claim for compensation,